 In US$ terms, this equated to US771c/kg clean.
 In what has been a remarkable turn of events, the EMI is now 1000c/kg lower than it was in 2018.

 A total of 28,029 bales were offered this week, almost twice as many as the week before.
-With double the supply heading to auction, the vast majority found buyers, with only 11.5pc of the offering being passed in.
+With double the supply heading to auction, the vast majority found buyers, with only 11.5 percent of the offering being passed in.
 This indicates some level of strength and demand.

-Some in the industry thought the increased supply would not be soaked up.
-Looking forward, global markets remain uneasy and fears of a second wave of Coronavirus will likely impact consumer spending.
+“Looking forward, global markets remain uneasy and fears of a second wave of coronavirus infections will likely impact consumer spending.

-Consumer spending, especially for premium goods such as fine wool, will likely remain low until we see major positive news regarding COV-19.
+“Consumer spending, especially for premium goods such as fine wool, will likely remain low until we see major positive news regarding COVID-19,’ he said.